 Digital disruptions have already had an enormous impact on a whole set of business processes as well as the way customers react to company solicitations in general.
-Sales is no exception to this revolution which is ushering in a period of unprecedented change.
+Sales is no exception to this revolution which is ushering in a period of unprecedented change and digital selling.
 As with every period of change, both opportunities and challenges must be skilfully navigated to stay competitive in the market and attract increasingly sophisticated customers.
 While it is clear to most B2C companies that they need to take advantage of social media opportunities, there are three compelling reasons for B2B salespeople to leverage digital selling as well.

 Digital Selling Fosters Trust

 Executives are more inclined to buy from people they have confidence in rather than from someone whom they do not trust.
 This often holds true even if another offer from someone they do not know well is better.
 This is why putting most of your sales efforts into cold calling is a strategy that typically has low success rates, despite the fact that it will still land you some deals due to the “law of large numbers.”

 Digital selling serves as an intermediary instrument between buyer and seller, allowing both potential customers and sellers first to become aware and then get to know things about each other before direct contact is initiated.
 This gained familiarity is mutually advantageous for both sides, as trust is earned while both buyers and sellers can observe each other’s behaviors and priorities via social media.
 This builds trust in the long term.

-The most powerful digital tool for building trust in a B2B context is LinkedIn, where professionals can share interesting articles and reports, connect based on topics and interests, and engage with each other in discussions when appropriate.
+The most powerful digital tool for building trust context is LinkedIn, where professionals can share interesting articles and reports, connect based on topics and interests, and engage with each other in discussions when appropriate.
 Statistics support this perception that social networks facilitate the building of trust.
 87% of B2B buyers on LinkedIn have a favorable impression of a salesperson who was introduced to them by someone who was already in their professional network.

 Digital Selling Helps Prospects Find You